gbinal/meta/projects/work.md

 The unofficial motto of 18F is 'Delivery is the Strategy'.
 Much of 18F's work is intangible, such as advising on contracts or recruitment as a service, but the below are some delivery projects we've shipped and resources we've developed.
 Hopefully, this helps share a bit about what the team does.
 These are highlights - to find many more, check out [GitHub.com/18F](https://github.com/18f).
+(P.S.
+Feel free to update the page yourself or suggest an addition [here](https://github.com/18F/meta/issues/7)).

 ### Projects Launched
 * [Beta.FEC.gov](https://beta.fec.gov/)